Why Your Electronic Manufacturer Should Use Automated Optical Inspection

 Automated optical inspection or AOI uses an autonomous camera to scan devices for missing components or quality problems.
-This method of automated visual inspection is a preferred method because it is non-contact and can be implemented throughout the manufacturing process.
+This method of automated visual inspection is a preferred method because it is non-contact and can be implemented throughout the electronic manufacturing process.

 Until recently, automated optical inspection was relegated to post-production in order to identify faulty printed circuit boards (PCB) so they could be reworked.
 Now that automated optical inspection is viable at any stage of PCB fabrication or PCB assembly, it is an even more competitive inspection tool.

 The AOI test uses one (or more) high-definition cameras and a variety of lighting sources such as LED, infra-red, ultra-violet and fluorescent.
 As a circuit board is scanned and photographed, the captured image is compared with the designs that are pre-programmed into the system.
 This allows the AOI test to immediately detect differences between any board produced and the ideal in the computer system.